purescript-deprecated/grunt-purescript/README.md

 ### Options

+#### options.main
+Type: `Boolean` or `String`
+Default value: `false`

+Toggles the `--main` compiler flag.
+Can be set to `true` or the name of a module in which a `main` function resides.
+When enabled, a call to `main` will be added after all other generated JavaScript.
+When set to `true`, the module name will be assumed to be `Main`.

-#### options.browserNamespace
+#### options.modules
-Type: `String`
+Type: `String` or `Array`
-Default value: `PS`
+Default value: none

-Invokes the `--browser-namespace` compiler flag with the specified argument.
-Specifies the namespace that PureScript modules will be exported to when running in the browser.
+Enables dead code elimination, ensuring that the named module (or list of modules) are included in the generated JavaScript, along with all their dependencies.

 #### options.codegen
 Type: `String` or `Array`